kim6jj/SiteToSiteVPN_Hybrid/README.md

     - 'exit'
     - 'wr'                                                        - write/save to memory the configuration
     - 'exit' to exit shell then 'sudo reboot' to reboot the instance/OnPrem Router 1

+ - verify by going back to AWS console, should see both tunnels UP with BGP routes being advertised
+    - under Transit Gateway Route Tables, there should be routes dynamically learned via OnPrem Routers to the Transit gateway via BGP through the VPN connections
+    - can log back into the onPrem routers and issue a 'route' command or get more in detail by logging back into FFrouting via 'vtysh' and issuing a 'show ip route' should show BGP learned routes via its vti1 and 2 tunnel (HA and redundancy)

+- Should now be able to log into either side AWS or OnPrem instances created from the CloudFormation Stack and be able to ping and have reachability to either side.